GCash: History

 GCash launched its mobile application in 2012 to shift from physical outlets to a digital cashless system.
-In 2017, GCash and its rival mobile wallet PayMaya, partnered with Facebook to offer its services within Facebook Messenger, but this partnership wouldn't last due to changes in Facebook's fintech strategy.
+In 2017, GCash, partnered with Facebook to offer its services within Facebook Messenger, but this partnership wouldn't last due to changes in Facebook's fintech strategy.
 GCash is still widely used payment method for physical outlet and offline-related services in the Philippines, particularly retail and events.
 As of 2022, there were an estimated 58 million active e-wallet users in the Philippines.

 From 2013 to 2020, GCash focused on bringing new features to its app including QR-based payments, mobile and gaming credit purchases, online checkout, barcode cash-in, bills payment, and the support for InstaPay which enabled interbank transfers.
 GCash also partnered with CIMB Bank Philippines for the pilot of GSave, a high-yield savings account.
-GSave would later evolve into GSave Marketplace with options between CIMB Bank Philippines, BPI, and Maybank Philippines.

 In 2021, GCredit, a revolving mobile credit line initially powered by Fuse Lending was also transferred to CIMB Bank.
-GCash also revived its remittance service, now called GCash Padala, and made it available to non-app users through its 2,000 partner outlets nationwide.
 GCash's parent company, Mynt, made history as the Philippine's first double unicorn when it announced that it raised $300M in funding last November 2021 at a $2B valuation.
 In an effort to further increase its footprint, GCash Jr., designed for users aged 7 to 17, was launched in 2022.
 In August 2024, GCash secured additional funding from Ayala Corporation and Mitsubishi UFJ Financial Group, increasing its valuation to $5B.